igemsoftware2017/HFUT-China/README.md

 ## You can install the software in these two way

-###1.
-Install by docker
+### 1. Install by docker

-+ Please make sure that you have installed docker and run it fisrt.
++ Please make sure that you have installed docker and run it fisrt:

         If you do not have docker or docker-compose, please go to https://www.docker.com/ this page and install theme first.

-+ run a new container
++ run a new container:

-        $ git pull (the url of docker)
+        git pull (the url of docker)
-        $ cd docker
+        cd docker
-        $ sudo docker-compose up --build
+        sudo docker-compose up --build

 + Enter http://127.0.0.1 in a browser to see the application running.

-###2. run the code cloned from github
+### 2. run the source code cloned from github

 + Django install:

         pip install Django==$DJANGO_VERSION

 + Mysql-python install:

         pip install MySQL-python